altruios/namshubettulpa/public/namshubettulpa/chapters/enter-the-den.md

 "F::Leave us."
 *The did - walking back into the offices of the station* "F::Take those with you."
 *He gestured towards her cellmates*
-*After some rustling the three continued to walk forward outside the cell* *A bit more rustling they and proceeded to walk out of the room* *While sliding face-first against the wall*
+~Martha saw a glassy stare of the police officer glimmer in acknowledgement~ *After some rustling the three continued to walk forward outside the cell.
+A bit more rustling they and proceeded to walk out of the room.
+While sliding face-first against the wall*
 ~The stranger looked on, his eyes went from wide to narrow in the span of a second~ "F::Adorable..."
 *He turned to face her*